What is Product Modification?

 The main disadvantage of using style adjustments is that their worth gets decided on a case-by-case basis.
 Customers may perceive the updated products as less appealing, even if a company modifies a product to improve its aesthetic.

 It’s a marketing tactic in which the product’s packaging gets altered.
 You may require these enhancements due to the development of new packaging techniques.
 A flaw in the product’s current packaging or user suggestions for revisions.
 QR codes can also be added to packaging as an improvement strategy to provide customers with additional information about the product, such as ingredients, nutritional information, or usage instructions.
 Look for any dynamic QR code generator that you can find online when creating your QR code.

-Maintaining a steady pace:
+Maintaining a Steady Pace:

 A product line that remains the same over time may appear worn and stale in a world where game-changing technology gets introduced faster than most consumers can keep up with them.